sapegin/washingcode-book/manuscript/Dont_be_clever.md

 ### Don’t be clever

-Clever code is a kind of code you may see in job interview questions or language quizzes.
-When they expect you to know how a language feature, you maybe have never seen before, works.
-My answer to all these questions is “it won’t pass code review”.
+Clever code is a kind of code we may see in job interview questions or language quizzes.
+When they expect us to know how a language feature, we probably have never seen before, works.
+My answer to all these questions is: “it won’t pass code review”.

 #### Dark patterns of JavaScript